Geontech/docker-redhawk/README.md

 # Docker-REDHAWK

-This repository builds a series of Docker images and scripts for standing up an RPM-based installation of REDHAWK SDR with the exception of `redhawk/usrp` (as of this 2.0.5 release).
-For that image, the UHD driver is recompiled to a newer version and the USRP_UHD Device is compiled from source against that newer driver.
+This repository builds a series of Docker images and scripts for standing up an installation of REDHAWK SDR as well as several example devices and a web server.

+For the USRP image (redhawk/usrp), the UHD driver is recompiled to a newer version and the USRP_UHD Device is compiled from source against that newer driver.
 The result is access to the latest Ettus Research USRPs from the container.

 ## Building

 To build all images, simply type `make`.
+At the command line, you can also specify the variables: `REST_PYTHON` and `REST_PYTHON_BRANCH`, which specifically apply to the `redhawk/webserver`.

 You will end up with the following images that are meant't to be run individually.

 * `redhawk/base`: This is the repository installation, omni services (non-running), and an `/etc/omniORB.cfg` update script.
 * `redhawk/runtime`: The typical "REDHAWK Runtime" group install.
 It is the basis for the `domain` and various device launchers.